 Where to Eat in Inverness

 Inverness has come on a lot as a food city in recent years.
-The dining scene is a good deal better than you might expect for a city this far north, and there’s a decent range from casual pubs to proper sit-down restaurants.
+The dining scene is better than you might expect for a city this far north, and there’s a decent range from casual pubs to proper sit-down restaurants.
+A quick navigation note before the list: “Rocpool” in Inverness refers to two separate places, the Rocpool Restaurant on Ness Walk (which we recommend below) and the Rocpool Reserve hotel (which no longer operates its own restaurant).
+When we say Rocpool, we mean the Ness Walk restaurant.

-The Mustard Seed is a long-standing favourite of ours, with Scottish-influenced European cooking in a lovely converted church on the river.
-Rocpool (the standalone restaurant on Ness Walk, not the hotel of the same name) is another well-regarded option for a nicer dinner, with a Michelin-listed menu of modern Scottish dishes.
-Cafe 1 on Castle Street sources ingredients from its own croft on the Black Isle and has been a local institution for years.
+The Mustard Seed is a long-standing favourite of ours, with Scottish-influenced European cooking in a lovely converted church on the river, open every day for lunch and dinner.
+Rocpool (the restaurant on Ness Walk, established in 2002) is another well-regarded option for a nicer dinner, with a Michelin-listed menu of modern Scottish dishes.
+It’s closed Sundays and Mondays, so plan accordingly.
+Cafe 1 on Castle Street sources ingredients from its own croft on the Black Isle and has been a local institution for years; it’s worth knowing it’s closed Sundays, with no lunch service Monday or Tuesday.

-For something more casual, the Castle Tavern does good pub food with views of the castle, and Hootananny on Church Street is popular for traditional Scottish food alongside live music most evenings.
+For something more casual, the Castle Tavern does good pub food with views of the castle, and Hootananny on Church Street is popular for traditional Scottish food alongside live music every night.
 The Uile-bheist Waterside Restaurant is a newer option with a riverside location that’s been getting good reviews.

 Our one consistent tip: book in advance, especially for dinner.
 The more popular restaurants fill up well ahead of time, particularly over weekends and during the summer season.